BackupTheBerlios/restac-svn/README.txt

 (at your option) any later version.

-For a license to use the RESTAC software under conditions other than those described here, please contact Stephan Steglich by e-mail at the following address:
+For a license to use the RESTAC software under conditions other than those described here, please contact David Linner by e-mail at the following address:
-Stephan.Steglich@fokus.fraunhofer.de
+David.Linner@fokus.fraunhofer.de

 RESTAC is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of